learn-co-curriculum/react-component-lifecycle/README.md

 ## Unmounting
+This method is called only once, just before the component is removed.

 ### componentWillUnmount
 **componentWillUnmount** is the last function to be called immediately before the component is removed from the DOM.
 It is generally used to perform clean-up for any DOM-elements or timers created in **componentWillMount**.
 Recall, for **componentWillMount** we set up a timer to re-fetch our weather data every 15 seconds.
 Before the React component is removed from the DOM, we would need to clean up after ourselved and remove the interval.